jmettraux/aac_magic/src/_descriptions_in.md

 The arrow is invisible and may avoid allies and non-targets in a complex and curved flight.

-Silver threads do stop the black arrow.
+Silver threads do stop the coal arrow.

-## Black Flail
+## Coal Flail

 Flail of magical pain.

 Inflicts 1d6 + skill damage points.
 There must a direct way between the weaver and their target.

-Silver threads do stop the black flail.
+Silver threads do stop the coal flail.

-## Black Shield
+## Coal Shield

 A lens of pain, inflicting damage upon traversal.

 A shield of pain with (1d6 + skill) * WP "hit points".
 A creature attempting to cross the shield takes 1d6 damage.
 Those points are removed from the shield hit points.
 When the shield reaches zero points, it vanishes.

-As a main action, the weaver of the black shield, may consume WPs to "mend" the shield, again (1d6 + skill) * WP.
+As a main action, the weaver of the coal shield, may consume WPs to "mend" the shield, again (1d6 + skill) * WP.

 ## Blue Crown